junxit/us-congress-bills-114/bill.md

 ## § 4.
 Definitions

 Section 3 of the Indian Employment, Training and Related Services Act of 1992 (25 U.S.C.
-3402) is amended—
+3402), as amended by section 2 of this Act, is amended—

 - **(1)** by striking paragraph (2) and inserting the following:
   > - **(2)** *Indian tribe*